damianruelmusic/damianruel-site/content/pages/projects/project-two.md

 colors: colors-a
 date: '2024-09-14'
 client: for u !
-description: 'My voice is best understood in the language I most understand. '
+description: My voice is best understood in the language I most understand.
+More to come.
 featuredImage:
   type: ImageBlock
   url: /images/bg2.jpg